 Once established that monocrystalline modules offer superior efficiency, what advice should we take into account when buying?

-It is advisable that the module is suitable for the installation in question.
-Therefore, it is necessary to correctly combine the voltage and power levels according to the equipment to which they are connected .
-The purpose is to try to assemble the smallest number of solar panels possible (as long as it is technically and electrically feasible) as this will allow us to save on structure, assembly times, etc.
+It is advisable that the module be suitable for the installation in question.
+Therefore, it is necessary to combine correctly that the voltage and power levels are consistent with the equipment to which they are connected .
+The purpose is to try to mount the smallest number of solar panels possible (as long as technically and electrically feasible) since this way we can save on structure, assembly times, etc.

-For all these reasons, it is recommended that the chosen photovoltaic module meets minimum quality standards that ensure the amortization of the installation in the expected time and in order to avoid all the problems that would arise in a possible corrective action, in most cases high cost.
-It is essential to have the certification seal approved by an accredited body (TÜV or similar).
+Therefore, it is recommended that the chosen photovoltaic module meets minimum quality that ensures the amortization of the installation in the expected time and in order to avoid all the problems that would arise in an eventual corrective action, in most cases of high cost.
+It is considered essential that it has the certification seal approved by an accredited body (TÜV or similar).

 Price and performance of solar panels

-This means that, if a module does not meet certain minimum requirements, it could decrease its production at a greater rate than that taken into account in the study phase of the project, assuming lower self-consumption ratios than initially estimated and that the amortization of the installation will trigger.
+This means that, if a module does not meet certain minimum requirements, it could reduce its production at a higher rate than the one taken into account in the study stage of the project, assuming self-consumption ratios that are less and less than initially estimated and that the amortization of the installation is triggered.

 The higher the efficiency and the lower the annual degradation, the better the price-performance ratio of a solar panel

-Regarding its duration, the guarantee of current solar panels is 25-30 years for monocrystalline and 20-25 years for polycrystalline.
-It is also true that there are facilities that have been in operation since the 1980s and have been in operation for up to 30 and 40 years, so in general, the real life of solar panels is unknown.
+Regarding its duration, the guarantee of the current solar panels is 25-30 years for monocrystalline and 20-25 years for polycrystalline.
+It is also true that there are facilities that have been operating since the 80s and have been in operation for up to 30 and 40 years, so in general, the real life of solar panels is unknown.

 The 10 most efficient solar panels on the market